CrossRef/event-data-user-guide/event-data-manual.md

  : JavaScript Object Notation.
 A common format for sending data.
 All data coming out of the CED API is in JSON format.

 MEDRA
- :  multilingual European DOI Registration Agency.
+ :  Multilingual European DOI Registration Agency.
 A DOI Registration Agency.

 MVP
  : Minimum Viable Product.
 The first iteration of Crossref Event Data available to the public.
 Not a production quality service.